CRH

 - Drug development was stopped preclinically

-- CP-154,526 applied to the locus coeruleus inhibited norepinephrine response to handling stress but left norepinephrine, dopamine, and serotonin levels in the PFC unchanged
+- CP-154,526 applied to the locus coeruleus inhibited noradrenaline response to handling stress, but left noradrenaline, dopamine and serotonin levels in the PFC unchanged

 -